top of page

 8:45 a.m.

-The final event of the conference: Hear closing comments and get a quick look at next year’s Bench-Bar.
+In the final event of the conference, hear closing comments and get a quick look at next year’s Bench-Bar.

 Bench-Bar Conference Committee Chair